 “Historical Roots of Rural Migration: Agrarian Reform and the Displacements of Rural Farmers in Nayarit, Mexico, 1900-1952.”
 The Journal of Mexican Studies/ Estudios Mexicanos (University of California Press), 2013.

-“Beyond Red-Light Districts” Agrarian Struggles and Transnational Labor in the Mexico-U.S. Borderlands.”
-European and American Borderlands: A New Comparative Approach (Nebraska Press, 2016)
+“Beyond Red-Light Districts” Agrarian Struggles and Transnational Labor in the Mexico-U.S. Borderlands.” in Lee and North ed., European and American Borderlands: A New Comparative Approach (Nebraska Press, 2016)

-“The Long History of the U.S.-Mexico Borderlands,” (Article under review)
+“The Long History of the U.S.-Mexico Borderlands,” (Article in progress)